8 ways how to compete with today’s generation with old ways.

-Do you remember those old phones that either were in the kitchen wall or in the living room?
+Do you remember those old phones that either were on the kitchen wall or in the living room?
 Talk about lack of privacy?

-And if you think you have not enough privacy now, imagine having a conversation where not only everyone could listen to what you were saying, they had the opportunity to pick up another phone in the house and listen in.
+And if you think you do have not enough privacy now, imagine having a conversation where not only everyone could listen to what you are saying, they had the opportunity to pick up another phone in the house and listen in.

-If you were lucky you had a long, very long cord where you could hide in a closet, or anywhere more comfortable to have some privacy until someone needed to make a phone call and here they are listening in.
+If you were lucky, you had a long, very long cord where you could hide in a closet or anywhere more comfortable to have some privacy until someone needed to make a phone call, and here they were listening in.

 Do you think our children today could handle no privacy at all?

 This one is my favorite.
 No power steering.
 Stick shift.
 No power windows.
 No line crossing warning or too close to another automobile.
 No car phone, the horror of it?
 How to survive such a hard lesson?

 Can you imagine having to parallel park your car manually and not with the help of a button?